swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }
 ```

 In addition to the the safe types above gaining the `storage` property, the `UnsafeBufferPointer` family of types will also gain access to a `storage` property.
-This enables interoperability if `Span`-taking API.
+This enables interoperability of `Span`-taking API.
 While a `Span` binding created from an `UnsafeBufferPointer` exists, the memory that underlies it must not be deinitialized or deallocated.

 ```swift
 extension UnsafeBufferPointer: ContiguousStorage<Self.Element> {